davidkenneyart/atlas/docs/04-UX-Principles.md

 ## Build, Don't Configure

-Builders should spend their time building knowledge.
+Builders should spend their time building understanding.

 Not configuring software.